CocoaPods/blog.cocoapods.org/_drafts/Pod-Authors-Guide-to-CocoaPods-Frameworks.markdown

 This references only one file explicitly: the umbrella header.

-You can simply export the public API for your framework everything which was imported by the umbrella header and *all transitive imported* headers.
+You can export the public API for your framework inside a umbrella header and *all transitive imported* headers.
 Clang will take care making module exports that can be imported by Objective-C and Swift.

 ### What Means *Transitive Imported* In This Context?